 friend) was guiding me for what was best for me.
 No she was leading me in the

-.
+direction she wanted me to go.
 She did not want me with him and every day her

 conversation was leading to that.
 I felt so stupid after I realized this.